-Sending out invoices for the goods or services you provide is a key task for limited company owners.
-If your invoices lack certain details, this could cause a delay in receiving payment, possibly resulting in cash-flow problems.
+Issuing invoices for your goods or services is a key task for limited company owners.
+If your invoices lack specific details, this could delay receiving payment, possibly resulting in cash-flow problems.

 Essential information